 - a) The Bachelor of the Built Environment (Architecture) is structured over three years and is strictly full-time study.
 Work whilst studying is not supported by the Department.
 In order to graduate, all six semesters need to be successfully completed with all modules passed.
 All semesters are full time study. - b) Though modules are semesterised, they are only offered once per annum.
-Failing a module will require students to repeat the module in the next academic year. - c) Students that select French for Sciences and Technology I as an elective must also select and successfully complete French for Sciences and Technology 2 in addition to French for Sciences and Technology I in order to qualify to graduate. - d) Students that select Mandarin for Sciences and Technology I as an elective must also select and successfully complete Mandarin for Sciences and Technology 2 in addition to Mandarin for Sciences and Technology I in order to qualify to graduate.
+Failing a module will require students to repeat the module in the next academic year. - c) Students must select one elective in the programme, currently either Project Management, or French for Sciences and Technology, or Mandarin for Sciences and Technology. - d) Students that select French for Sciences and Technology I as an elective must also select and successfully complete French for Sciences and Technology 2 in addition to French for Sciences and Technology I in order to qualify to graduate. - e) Students that select Mandarin for Sciences and Technology I as an elective must also select and successfully complete Mandarin for Sciences and Technology 2 in addition to Mandarin for Sciences and Technology I in order to qualify to graduate.

-D. Bachelor of the Built Environment Honours in Architecture (BBEHAI)
+B. Bachelor of the Built Environment Honours in Architecture (BBEHAI)

-The BBE Hons (Architecture) is a one year full-time post-graduate programme.
+The BBE Hons (Architecture) is a one-year full-time post-graduate programme.
 Its specific purpose is to build on the necessary knowledge, understanding, abilities and skills acquired in a NQF level 7 undergraduate qualification in architecture so as be fulfil the educational requirements to register as a Candidate Senior Architectural Technologist with SACAP once graduated.
 To register with the professional council, an additional period of mentorship and professional practice examinations need to be completed after graduation.
 The modules in the course are outlined below.

-Module Title HEQSF level HEQSF Credit Period of Study Block Code Offering type Compulsory / Elective Pre- requisite module/s Co- requisite module/s Year I Semester 2 Architectural Design 401 8 24 - 21 DI С - - Advanced Architectural Construction 8 12 I 21 DI С - - Environmental Studies 8 8 I 21 DI С - - Architectural Precedent Studies 8 12 ı 21 DI С - - Mandarin for Sciences and Technology 3 6 8 ı 21 DI E - - French for Sciences and Technology 3 6 8 I 21 DI E - - Advanced Architectural Technology Applications 6 12 1 21 DI E - - Year I Semester 2 Architectural Design 402 8 24 Ι 22 DI С Architectural Design 401 Advanced Architectural Construction Research Project Urban Studies 8 12 I 22 DI С - - Applied Office Practice 8 12 ı 22 DI С - - Research Project 8 16 I 22 DI С - - Mandarin for Sciences and Technology 4 6 8 I 22 DI E Mandarin for Sciences and Technology 3 - French for Sciences and Technology 4 6 8 1 22 DI E French for Sciences and Technology 3 - a) Though modules are semesterised, they are only offered once per annum.
-Failing a
+Module Title HEQSF level HEQSF Credit Period of Study Block Code Offering type Compulsory / Elective Pre- requisite module/s Co- requisite module/s Year I Semester 2 Architectural Design 401 8 24 I 21 DI С - - Advanced Architectural Construction 8 12 I 21 DI С - - Environmental Studies 8 8 Ι 21 DI С - - Architectural Precedent Studies 8 12 I 21 DI С - - Mandarin for Sciences and Technology 3 6 8 - 21 DI E - - French for Sciences and Technology 3 6 8 Ι 21 DI E - - Advanced Architectural Technology Applications 6 12 Ι 21 DI E - -

+Module Title HEQSF level HEQSF Credit Period of Study Block Code Offering type Compulsory / Elective Pre- requisite module/s Co- requisite module/s Year I Semester 2 Architectural Design 402 8 24 Ι 22 DI С Architectural Design 401 Advanced Architectural Construction Research Project Urban Studies 8 12 Ι 22 DI С - - Applied Office Practice 8 12 I 22 DI С - - Research Project 8 16 Ι 22 DI С - - Mandarin for Sciences and Technology 4 6 8 Ι 22 DI E Mandarin for Sciences and Technology 3 - French for Sciences and Technology 4 6 8 Ι 22 DI E French for Sciences and Technology 3 -